xyleth/thebesDocs/content/gear/morphs.markdown

 - `+internal rocket` – You have a rocket propulsion system in your body.
 - `+invisibility` – Your morph is built with metamaterials with a negative refractive index.
 - `+lemon` – Your body has a tendency to break down at inconvenient moments.
-- `+lidar` – You have a laser system that helps you judge range and speed and can image targets.
+- `+lidar` (Min)– You have a laser system that helps you judge range and speed and can image targets.
 - `+magnetic system` – You can cling to and move along any ferrous material.
 - `+modular design` – Your morph is designed to meld with others of its type to create larger structures for varied purposes.
-- `+nanoscopic vision` – Can focus your vision to the nanoscopic level.
+- `+nanoscopic vision` (Mod)– Can focus your vision to the nanoscopic level.
 - `+pneumatic limbs` – Your limbs can generate up to 7,000 newtons of force making for incredible jumps or strong punches.
 - `+puppet sock` (Mod) – Your morph can be remote-controlled or teleoperated (Synthmorphs AND Pods)
-- `+radar` – You have a radar system that helps you judge size, composition, and motion
+- `+radar` – (Min) You have a radar system that helps you judge size, composition, and motion
 - `+radar invisibility` – You are invisible to radar
 - `+reduced signature` – Your morph has an unusually small radar cross-section.
 - `+shape adjusting` – Your morph is made of smart materials that can alter shape for varied tasks.